 Before joining the Center for Agriculture and Food Systems at Vermont Law School in 2017, Emily Spiegel was a consultant and law fellow at the Duke Environmental Law and Policy Clinic.
 She has been an International Agricultural Development Specialist with the U.S. Department of Agriculture’s Foreign Agricultural Service, and has interned in Rome, Italy at the legal offices of the Food and Agriculture Organization and the International Fund for Agricultural Development.
-Professor Spiegel is most interested in agriculture and land use as well as international development, and is a returned Peace Corps volunteer from Jordan.
-Professor Spiegel received her JD from Duke and her BS in Foreign Service from Georgetown University.
+She is most interested in agriculture and land use as well as international development and is a returned Peace Corps volunteer from Jordan.
+She received her JD from Duke and her BS in Foreign Service from Georgetown University.

 "Ecocide: Can the International Criminal Court Hold Polluters Accountable for Mass Environmental Destruction?" (with Rajeev Venkat), Vermont Journal of Environmental Law (December 2021).

 Colloquium Director, 11th Annual Colloquium on Environmental Scholarship, Vermont Law School, (September 26, 2020).

 “Food Systems Resilience: Concepts and Policy Approaches” (with Lihlani Nelson), United States Agricultural Information Network Conference (July 20-24, 2020).

 “Legal Dimensions of Bringing Back Biodiversity,” Cornell University Plant Breeding Symposium (April 2020).

 “Establishing an Agriculture Law Program: Training Lawyers to Represent Rural Communities,” (with Laurie Beyranevand), China-Mekong Law Center’s annual symposium, Khon Kaen University, Thailand (December 2019).